-The present study investigates the optimization of Jeevamrutha fermentation and application rates to enhance microbial activity and sustainable rice production.
+The present study investigates the optimisation of Jeevamrutha fermentation and application rates to enhance microbial activity and sustainable rice production.
 Specifically, it evaluates Jeevamrutha prepared from different livestock dung sources (e.g., cow, buffalo, and mixed dung) for its microbial population dynamics and efficacy in promoting the growth, yield, and yield-attributing characters of transplanted rice.
 The experimental design includes ten treatments, ranging from sole Jeevamrutha application (2500 L ha^-1) to integrated nutrient management(INM) with varying proportions of RDF (20–100%) and Jeevamrutha (1000–2000 L ha^-1), as detailed in the treatment schedule.
 Additionally, all treatments incorporate Beejamrutha seed treatment to enhance seedling establishment and early growth.
-The study hypothesizes that integrating moderate doses of RDF with optimized Jeevamrutha application rates will maximize soil microbial activity, nutrient availability, and rice yield while reducing reliance on chemical inputs.
+The study hypothesises that integrating moderate doses of RDF with optimised Jeevamrutha application rates will maximise soil microbial activity, nutrient availability, and rice yield while reducing reliance on chemical inputs.

 The objectives of this research are threefold: (1) to characterize the microbial populations in Jeevamrutha prepared from different livestock dung sources, (2) to assess the impact of varying Jeevamrutha application rates and RDF combinations on soil microbial activity and rice growth parameters, and (3) to determine the optimal Jeevamrutha and RDF integration strategy for sustainable rice production.
 By addressing these objectives, the study aims to contribute to the scientific validation of Jeevamrutha-based natural farming practices and provide evidence-based recommendations for farmers seeking sustainable alternatives to conventional rice cultivation.
 This research is timely and relevant, given the global push toward sustainable agriculture and the Indian government’s promotion of natural farming under initiatives like the National Mission on Natural Farming (Ministry of Agriculture and Farmers’ Welfare, 2022).
-By optimizing Jeevamrutha use, this study aligns with broader goals of reducing chemical fertilizer dependency, enhancing soil health, and ensuring food security through environmentally sound practices.
+By optimising Jeevamrutha use, this study aligns with broader goals of reducing chemical fertiliser dependency, enhancing soil health, and ensuring food security through environmentally sound practices.
 The findings are expected to inform policy, extension services, and farmer adoption of natural farming techniques, particularly in rice-growing regions of India.

 2. METHODOLOGY